PositiveSumData/NationalOralHealthDataPortal/Data/Pregnancy_Risk_Assessment_Monitoring_System/README.md

 * **PRAMS.csv**.
 Each row is a unique state-measure-year, providing the estimates and confidence intervals.

 * **PRAMS_CI.csv**.
-Twice as long as the PRMAS.csv file above, this file has been unpivoted such that an upper and lower 95% confidence interval is given for each year-measure-state.
+Twice as long as the PRAMS.csv file above, this file has been unpivoted such that an upper and lower 95% confidence interval is given for each year-measure-state.
 This file can be used by visualiation software to help show confidence intervals.
 An "Order" column provides a sequence of numbers that visualization software could use to 'connect the dots' and draw a confidence line or polygon.

 ## Code